AnalogStudiosRI/api/README.md

 ## Overview
 Serverless APIs for [www.analogstudios.net](https://github.com/AnalogStudiosRI/www.analogstudios.net) (and friends) using [arc.codes](https://arc.codes/).

+## Local Setup

+Assumes valid [AWS credentials](https://arc.codes/docs/en/get-started/detailed-aws-setup) are either exported as environment variables or you have a relevant configuration setup in _~/aws/credentials_.

+1. Clone the repo
+1. Run `npm ci`
+1. Run `npm run arc env`
+1. Run `npm start`  to use the local sandbox for development

 ## Supported APIs

 ### Albums
 Structured events content sourced from [**Contentful**](https://planetscale.com) around the **Album** resource type.
 Available at `/albums` internally and publicly as `/api/v2/albums`.